Innovic-io/nodejs-tcp-server-client/README.md

 # NodeJS TSP Server Client communication

 Showcase of TCP ( server to client ) communication implemented in NodeJS programming language.
-Example application consists of Server script and client script, which run separately.
+Example application consists of Server script and client script, both of which run separately.

 Upon connecting to a server the user is prompted to enter the name of a city.
 If the city exists the app returns its current weather and temperature.